MonashDeepNeuron/HPP/content/part3/README.md

-# Week 3
+# Part 3

-Pointers, References, Slices and Memory
+Pointers, References, Slices, Memory and The Standard Library

 ## Overview